 If you’ve had your mortgage declined, it’s easy to think the worst.
 But, your dreams of buying a house aren’t over.
 This doesn’t have to be the end!
 Let’s take a look at what to do next.

 Why has my mortgage been declined?

-First things first, let’s look at why your application may have been refused.
+First things first, let’s look at why your application may have been refused and your mortgage declined.
 There are a number of reasons for this, including:

 - Poor credit rating